Cornstarch1025/brianbot-discord/README.md

-# Warning: This is an old discontinued build of Automata and is no longer supported.
+# Warning: This is an uploaded discontinued build of Automata and is no longer supported.
 The hosted one is using a private repo.
+Feel free to use this as a base for a bot, but please give credit where it's due and do note that stuff may be deprecated.
 # Automata

 Automata is a ubiquitous Discord bot developed by Niflheim and Kirbyquerby.